 This is a self-hosted platform that requires you to purchase your own domain and hosting.
 It’s 100% free and open source.
 As i said earlier you just need a domain name and a web hosting service.

 In the next section I will outline some of it’s advantages as well as disadvantages.

 - Firstly, using WordPress.org you have full control of your website, you can do whatever you like ( this does not mean you should carry out illegal activities), customize as you want.

 - You can add free or paid plugins and themes.
 You can equally create your own plugins and themes and use them.

 - Data on the website is owned by you.
 Nobody will turn off your website (unless you haven’t paid for your monthly or yearly hosting) as long as you don’t do something illegal.

 - As I said above you can upload plugins, you also have the possibility to install Google Analytics since WordPress.com does not offer you that.

 - Isn’t it great that you can make money online ?

 Amazing right ?
 This is possible by running your own ads on your website and you won’t have to share your revenue with anyone.
-Check on some program like Google AdSens.
+Check on some programs like Google AdSens.
 But there are many other ways.

 By the way if you already have a website make sure to read my article on 4 easy ways to bring great traffic to your website.
-Getting traffic can also help and encourage other brand to advertise on your website.
+Getting traffic can also help and encourage other brands to advertise on your website.